MaxRonce/gw2_TAB/README.md

 # Run

 To run a rotation with gw2_TAb, use "run_keyboard_input.py", start the script (console or IDE).
-To start press "Key.home"(Querty) or "Début"(Azerty).
+To start press "Key.home"(qwerty) or "Début"(Azerty).
 To stop the record, press "Escape".

-For now it only support querty keyboards inputs, special keys can be edited and modified at the beginning of the file.
+For now it only support qwerty keyboards inputs, special keys can be edited and modified at the beginning of the file.
 Respecting "Pynput" format.

 ```
 special_keys = {